erincones/cowsayjs/README.md

                 ||     ||
 ```

-A nodejs clone of the classic cowsay and cowthink cli commands.
+A nodejs clone of the classic cowsay and cowthink cli commands, originally
+written in Perl by [Tony Monroe][tony].

 Coded from scratch in pure ES5 for maximum support on client and server side,
 zero dependencies and well documented with JSDoc and TypeScript declaration